Finding documents

 To skip a certain number of documents, or limit the total number of elements returned,

-methods can be used:
+the skip and limit methods can be used:

 chocolates = await Product.find(